JayCh0711/JayCh0711/README.md

 Passionate Data Scientist | Analytical Thinker | Machine Learning Enthusiast
 ----------------------------------------------------------------------------

-Seasoned Data Scientist with a foundation as a Java Developer in early career, seamlessly integrating expertise in Python, PowerBI, Data Science Tools, and Excel.
+Seasoned Data Scientist with a foundation as a Java Developer in early career, and a part-time web developer seamlessly integrating expertise in Python, PowerBI, Data Science Tools, and Excel.
 Proficient in deciphering complex data landscapes to extract meaningful insights.
 A passionate storyteller through data analytics, I bring a unique blend of technical prowess and analytical acumen.
 Eager to contribute to collaborative projects at the forefront of technology and data science, transforming raw information into actionable intelligence.

 * 🌍  I'm based in Kolkata
 * 🖥️  See my portfolio at [MyPortfolio](http://yettomake.com)